Boredom And Depression: Can One Lead To The Other?

 The type of boredom that can be responsible for one's depression is called existential boredom and has been defined by Alex Lickerman in his article "Boredom" as an inability to find anything in life interesting.
 In this case, having depression can cause existential boredom just as existential boredom can cause depression.

-The reason that existential boredom can lead to depression is because those who do not find much to be interested about in life have come to the conclusion that life is meaningless.
+The reason that existential boredom can lead to depression is because those who do not find much to be interested about in life have concluded that life is meaningless.

 Refuting Existential Boredom